djhunt-ibm/agentic-ai-client-bootcamp/usecases/ask-hr/assets/hands-on-lab-askhr.md

 <img width="1000" alt="image" src="hands-on-lab-assets/image51.png">

-20. Under “manage” section, you’ll find “Space GUID”.
+20. Under the “Manage” section, you’ll find “Space GUID”.
 Copy and paste it somewhere.

 <img width="1000" alt="image" src="hands-on-lab-assets/image52.png">

-21. For deployment, you need a Code Engine URL, which you can request from your instructor.
+21. For deployment, you need a CodeEngine URL, which you can request from your instructor.
 Once you receive the deployment link, please open it.

 You will reach the page shown in the image below.
 Follow these two steps to generate the Bearer Token:
-Paste “Deployment ID” (refer step 17), “Space ID” (refer step 20), "API Key" (refer step 6) and "watsonx URL (refer step 1)".
+Paste “Deployment ID” (refer to step 17), “Space ID” (refer to step 20), "API Key" (refer to step 6) and "watsonx URL (refer to step 1)".
 Click on “Generate Token”.

 <img width="1000" alt="image" src="hands-on-lab-assets/image53.png">